foxx/foxx.github.io/_posts/2015-01-07-docker-hype.markdown

 ### Containers are not VMs

 Namespaces and cgroups are beautifully [powerful][49], allowing a process and its children to have a private view of shared kernel resources, such as the network stack and process table.
 This fine-grain control and segregation, coupled with chroot jailing and [grsec][39], can provide an excellent layer of protection.
 Some applications, for example [uWSGI][38], take direct advantage of these features without Docker, and applications which don't support namespaces directly can be sandboxed using [firejail][47].
+If you're feeling adventurous, you can support directly into your [code][63]

 Containerisation projects, such as LXC and Docker, take advantage of these features to effectively run multiple distros inside the same kernel space.
 In [comparison][46] with hypervisors, this can sometimes have the [advantage][45] of lower memory usage and faster startup times, but at the cost of reduced security, stability and compatibility.
 One horrible [edge case][42] relates to [Linux Kernel Interfaces][41], running incompatible or untested combinations of glibc versions in kernel and userspace, resulting in unexpected behavior.

 Back in 2008 when LXC was conceived, hardware assisted virtualisation had only been around for a couple of years, many hypervisors had performance and stability issues, as such virtualisation was not a widely used technology and these were acceptable tradeoffs to keep costs low and reduce physical footprint.
 However we have now reached the point where hypervisor performance is almost as fast as bare metal and, interestingly, faster in some [cases][43].
 Hosted on-demand VMs are also becoming faster and cheaper, with [DigitalOcean][44] massively [outperforming][51] EC2 in both performance and cost, making it financially viable to have a 1:1 mapping of applications to VMs.

+[edit] As [pointed][60] out by [Bryan Cantrill][61], virtualisation performance will vary depending on workload types, for example IO heavy applications can result in [slower][62] performance.

 There are some specific use cases in which containerisation is the correct approach, but unless you can explain precisely why in your use case, then you should probably be using a hypervisor instead.
 Even if you're using virtualisation you should still be taking advantage of namespaces, and tools such as [firejail][47] can help when your application lacks native support for these features.